 8. Best For A Quick Play: Facade Games Bristol 1350 Board Game

 If you are trying to find the best solo board games that can be played in a shorter time, the Bristol 1350 Board Game is a good choice.
 It comes as a faux book box that is operational magnetically and contains cards with a medieval aesthetic.
-Involving strategy and luck, this game is a must-have, whether you want to play solo or call your friends as it can be played by one to nine players.
+Combining strategy-making skills and luck, this best-selling game is a must-have, whether you want to play solo or call your friends as it can be played by one to nine players.

 - Contains a neoprene playmat